 That is, I teach them about the principles from which these blessings of liberty flow.
 I invite them to consider whether they can have any greater honor than to pass undiminished to their children and their grandchildren this great inheritance of freedom.
 And then we talk for a few years about how they might best go about doing that.
 And this is the beginning and the end of what I have learned and of what I teach both as an American citizen and a human being.

-Peter W. Schramm is Executive Director of the Ashbrook Center and Professor of Political Science at Ashland University.
+Peter W. Schramm was Executive Director of the Ashbrook Center from 1997 to 2013 and Professor of Political Science at Ashland University.